 Paddle Antrim’s next steps include:

 Many significant shore lands have already been protected as parks and natural areas within the Chain of Lakes which are great assets for a water trail.
 In 2014, the Grand Traverse Regional Land Conservancy developed an inventory of potential access points for the water trail, as well as information on potential paddling routes and points of interest.
 We appreciate being able to use this information as a foundation for the water trail plan.
 Our role leading the development of the water trail follows the model of many other organizations around the state and nation.
 We continue to work with a long list of public and private sector partners to develop the new water trail and we are grateful for their collaboration.
-Sixteen units of government and non-profit organizations have adopted resolutions or written letters authorizing inclusion of access sites to the water trail.
+Seventeen units of government and non-profit organizations have adopted resolutions or written letters authorizing inclusion of access sites to the water trail.
 There are also many other local businesses, organizations, and individuals who have also supported and contributed to the development of the plan.

 The units of government and non-profit organizations who own/manage access sites that have been approved include:

 Paddle Antrim is deeply committed to the stewardship of the waterways.
 We are excited about the opportunity to integrate information about water quality protection and stewardship into the planning and marketing effort for the water trail.
 With the support of many partner organizations, we will prioritize information on invasive species and other concerns into our marketing materials.
 We hope to develop and install some modest signage at strategic access points along the route that provides information about ways that recreational users can support and sustain on-going efforts to preserve and manage lands and shorelines to maintain high water quality.
 This includes sharing information about the on-going efforts and leadership of local watershed groups, lake associations, and others and their important water quality monitoring and protection work.